AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * They should have specified all necessary :ref:`Properties of Volatile Variables` corresponding to their usage.

-  When the address of the object is specified through a precisely supported address specification, a warning is guaranteed to be issued in problematic cases (if there is a mismatch in volatile status, atomic status or volatile properties between overlaid and overlaying objects).
+  A warning is guaranteed to be issued in problematic cases.

 * [SPARK_ALIASING_ADDRESS]
   Aliases between objects annotated with an imprecisely supported address